 When looking at how the nursing profession has progressed since its inception when nurses were largely Catholic nuns to the bustling industry it is today, it’s important to understand that the reason for this occurring is due primarily to the added specialties that are current and prospective nurses could choose to focus in.
 As nursing is generally all about the care of a person, a nurse’s duties can cover a large variety of different practices.
 Some of the most common of these include pediatrics, neonatal, disabilities, women’s health communities, family, and orthopedic nursing, among others.
 This allows for a huge amount of diversity within the field of nursing that has never use to be present before the last 50 or so years.

 Education Required of a Nurse Today

-Today, students have the added option of choosing to pursue an associate’s degree in nursing, as well as a bachelor’s degree, master’s degree or even a doctorate degree in nursing.
-Each successive degree requires extra years of study, though also gives students better career opportunities within the field of nursing upon graduation, an advantage that only presented itself in the 1960’s and 70’s.
-Upon obtaining any one of these degree types, students will then have the opportunity of taking a licensure examination and becoming a registered nurse.
+Today, students have the added option of choosing to pursue an associate’s degree in nursing, as well as a bachelor’s degree, master’s degree, or even a doctorate degree in nursing.
+Each successive degree requires extra years of study, though also gives students better career opportunities within the field of nursing upon graduation, an advantage that only presented itself in the 1960s and 70’s.
+Upon obtaining any one of these degree types, students will then have the opportunity of taking a licensure examination and becoming registered nurses.